tosin2013/disconnected-openshift/docs/deploy-aap-on-openshift.md

 For use in OpenShift, the automation will kick off the Tekton Pipeline that's provided as part of this repo in `tekton/` - this way each individual image can be mirrored in its own pipeline, letting for more atomic failure patterns.
 Alternatively you can do Podman-in-Pod in OpenShift, but that requires a specially crafted Execution Environment and additional modifications to the platform to support that.

 Currently it has a single `target_repo` endpoint variable - in more complex systems you may want to matrix this out to different registries or paths.

+You could also add additional functionality to automate against your repository to dynamically create schema, and/or add a set of tasks to automatically process IDMS/ITMS entries.